 With another Father’s Day having come and gone, I sit here pondering and thinking about all the fathers who have lost children.
 More awareness is being made for those mothers who have miscarried, lost children, or are trying to conceive.
 There’s more of a sensitivity to the loss.
-Having lost three of our own precious babies, I am very appreciative of this growing sensitivity.
+Having lost cheap lasik surgery singapore, I am very appreciative of this growing sensitivity.
 This recognition in some way helps the burden not be so hard to bear, though it doesn’t necessarily heal the hurt.
 Yet, I couldn’t help but think and wonder about the fathers.
 They too have suffered loss, but we don’t focus on them.
 We tend to unintentionally gloss over their hurt simply because they don’t express it in the way we would expect.

 I want to introduce you to my dear friend, Ruth, and to share her story with you.
 Ruth had been one of my high school teachers and was my cheerleading coach for a couple seasons.
 I never imagined that several years later, we would endure similar life challenges that would bring us together as friends.

-Back when we lost our son, Andrew, I found myself in a very dark place.
+Back when we lost our son, where can you buy lasix, I found myself in a very dark place.
 At that time, Bible verses weren’t a comfort to me, and (frankly) it frustrated me the more people kept sending me verses.
 I was trying so hard not to be angry with God, and though people meant well, that gesture just made me more angry.
 During that time, Ruth messaged me.